oxc-project/oxc/README.md

 The current objectives are:

 * A MVP (Most Viable Product) for the linter.
-* Improve the parser for real usage.
-Areas include:
-  * Performance
-  * API
-  * Pass more conformance tests
+* A prototype for the minifier.

 ## Linter